conversejs/converse.js/docs/source/developer_api.rst

 * (String) name
 * (String) lang

-Lets you add new identities for this client (i.e. instance of Converse.js).
+Lets you add new identities for this client (i.e. instance of Converse).

 .. code-block:: javascript

-    _converse.api.disco.own.identities.add('client', 'web', 'Converse.js');
+    _converse.api.disco.own.identities.add('client', 'web', 'Converse');

 get
 ***

-Returns all of the identities registered for this client (i.e. instance of Converse.js).
+Returns all of the identities registered for this client (i.e. instance of Converse).

 .. code-block:: javascript